 We’re already seeing AI that assists human judgment in call centers, optimize the customer experience in unassisted channels, and effectively makes suggestions that add value to the bottom line.
 At some point, we’ll see AI take on the burden of the work, but this will need supervision from people to make sure the suggestions it makes are appropriate, especially if we allow the AI to learn continuously and adapt on its own.

 I think there is huge potential for AI to augment human judgment.
 As it is, this is just extremely smart business software that will drive unprecedented outcomes.
 With the controls I've just outlined, those outcomes will not just be unprecedented, but also safe.

-To learn more about transparent and opaque AI, watch the full video of my recent keynote presentation at PegaWorld, or read my new Whitepaper “Artificial Intelligence in Business: Balancing Risk and Reward.”
+To learn more about transparent and opaque AI, watch the full video of my keynote presentation at PegaWorld, or read my Whitepaper “Artificial Intelligence in Business: Balancing Risk and Reward.”